-The american Brick (Brig, Brigantine) William & Ezra stranded on Manparia Goetoe’s beach around the 21st of January 1825.
+The american Brig William & Ezra stranded on Manparia Goetoe’s on the 21st of January 1825.

 The wreck of the William & Ezra was dismantled by the roaring waves, people took of it what they could until the sea decided otherwise.

 The report from Lloyd’s in 1825, February the 10th: The Willam & Ezra, Bos, provenance from Curacao, was totally lost on the south Coast of Bonaire; crew saved.